ZHI-XU/Sentiment-Analysis/README.md

 Here are some examples:

-If you want to get the result on classifier LR using up-sampling, then change all the "upper_sampling_DecisionTree" to "upper_sampling_lr".
+If you want to get the result on classifier LR using up-sampling, then change all the *'upper_sampling_DecisionTree'* to *'upper_sampling_lr'*.

-If you want to get the result on classifier GaussianNB using under-sampling, then change all the "upper_sampling_DecisionTree" to "under_sampling_GaussianNB".
+If you want to get the result on classifier GaussianNB using under-sampling, then change all the '*upper_sampling_DecisionTree*' to *'under_sampling_GaussianNB'*.

 - For unsupervised classifiers: